rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

   )

-=== Modal Correlation Between Simulation and Experiment
+=== Modal correlation between simulation and experiment

 The comparison between the experimental (impact hammer test) and numerical (ANSYS Modal) modal frequencies revealed a systematic deviation that increased with frequency as shown in @modescomparison.
-The FE model over-predicted the lower modes and increasingly under-predicted the higher modes.
+The FE model overpredicted the lower modes and increasingly underpredicted the higher modes.

 #figure(
   box(stroke: 1pt+black, )[